-I have always been intrigued by Bicolandia; her fertile volcanic soil, rich heritage and uniquely fiery cuisine.
-Bicolandia is a dream destination for any savvy traveler or newbie explorer.
-You will never run out of places to see, activities to do or food to try.
+I have always been intrigued by Bicolandia; her fertile volcanic soil, rich heritage, and uniquely fiery cuisine.
+Bicol is a dream destination for any savvy traveler or newbie explorers like us because of the many sites, taste, and experience that she has to offer.
+When you are in Bicol, you will never run out of places to see, activities to do or delicious food to try.

 Before proceeding, we left our bags at Balay dela Rama, a well-known bed and breakfast in the city where we were initially checked in.
 Yes, “initially” because we transferred to another inn.
 More about that here.

 After depositing our bags, we asked the receptionist for a recommendation on where best to eat.
 She gamely suggested Biggs Diner which is located just at the city center and accessible via tricycle.

 We got two trikes and, in less than 30 minutes, we were at Biggs Diner.
 Now, this restaurant is one fine gem.
 You will immediately fall in love with its retro look, the typical image of an American diner you see in movies.
 The walls are embellished with classic movie posters and antique items.
 Even the seats look classic!

 I got myself rice, bacon and eggs, and strong coffee, of course.
 My wife got rice, sausage and eggs.
 We were famished so we ordered an extra bowl of goto.
 This goto deserves an honorable mention.
 It had slivers of ox tripe and it smelled of fragrant ginger.
 Most special about is was the generous chicharon toppings.
 Truly warming and filling!

 After our hearty breakfast, our driver, who arrived a few minutes before we finished our meal, suggested that we go see Daraga Church first.
 Daraga Church is also known as Nuestra Señora de la Porteria Parish Church and Our Lady of the Gate Parish Church.